UdelaRInterior/ansible-backuppc-client/README.md

   "/etc/gitlab":
     - /gitlab.rb
     - /gitlab-secrets.json
-  # Gotlab backup file
+  # Gitlab backup file
   "/var/opt/gitlab":
     - /backups/dump_backuppc_gitlab_backup.tar
 ```
-will perform the backup of the three needed file of a GitLab instance. (`dump_backuppc_gitlab_backup.tar` is built by a script just before the dump, see hereafter
+will perform the backup of the three needed file of a GitLab instance. (`dump_backuppc_gitlab_backup.tar` is built by a script just before the dump, see hereafter)

-- `backuppc_BackupFilesExclude:`: list of folders to exclude from the client's backup (the --exclude options of rsync will be built with this variable).
+- `backuppc_BackupFilesExclude`: list of folders to exclude from the client's backup (the --exclude options of rsync will be built with this variable).
 Its structure and syntax is similar to previous variable `backuppc_BackupFilesOnly`.
 By default, this variables is undefined, so the BackupPC parameters will be empty.

 - `backuppc_XferMethod`: Optional transfer method (rsync as default and, as mentionned, the only one option for the role)